The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Hot Sub-Neptunian Desert

 Unlike stellar ages, Figure \ref{fig:desert}(b) indicates a difference between the stellar mass distributions of high incident flux planets inside and outside the desert.
-A K-S test yielded a p-value of 0.02, indicating that the planets within and outside the desert are unlikely to come from the same parent host star mass population, at $\approx$\,2$\sigma$ significance.
+A K-S test yielded a p-value of 0.02, indicating a difference at $\approx$\,2$\sigma$ significance.
 Therefore, we tentatively conclude that desert planets tend to be around more massive stars.
 This conclusion is also supported by a K-S test using host star radii and uncertainties, yielding a p-value of 0.007.
 Because hot super-Earth planet hosts appear to have higher stellar masses and larger stellar radii, we hypothesize that these planets could have shifted into the desert through stellar evolution.

-To investigate this, Figure \ref{fig:desertevo}(a) shows planets at high flux within (red) and outside (blue) the desert, with bars stretching from the measured incident flux (colored dots) to the ZAMS values (black ticks).
+To investigate this, Figure \ref{fig:desertevo}(a) shows the incident flux history of planets within and outside the desert.
 We count 35 confirmed and 15 planet candidates within the hot super-Earth desert \citep[as defined by][]{Lundkvist2016}, and we denote them with the ``Desert'' flag in Table \ref{tab:pars}.
 Figure \ref{fig:desertevo}(b) shows the ratios of the current flux compared to ZAMS flux (see Table \ref{tab:pars} for planets in the different regimes of panel (a).
-Together, Figures \ref{fig:desertevo}(a) and (b) suggest that the majority of desert planets have moved into the desert as a result of stellar luminosity evolution.
+Together, Figures \ref{fig:desertevo}(a) and (b) suggest that 60\% of desert planets have moved into the desert as a result of stellar luminosity evolution.
 Therefore, we infer that the majority of desert planets were not, in the first $\sim$\,100\,Myr, exposed to enough EUV flux to completely strip their atmospheres.
 However, this incident flux evolution does not explain all desert planets.

 We find nine confirmed planets within the desert by $>$\,1$\sigma$ even after accounting for the effects of stellar evolution on the incident flux: \kep-234\,b, \kep-541\,b, \kep-611\,b, \kep-644\,b, \kep-645\,b, \kep-656\,b, \kep-1016\,b, \kep-1171\,b, and \kep-1518\,b.
 If we assume a ZAMS luminosity that corresponds to the ZAMS luminosity of the lower mass uncertainty bound for each system, we still find three planets within the desert: \kep-644\,b, \kep-645\,b, and \kep-1171\,b. \kep-644 and \kep-645 have AO-detected companions, and thus their stellar properties are likely inaccurate, in addition to the incident fluxes their planets receive.
 Using ZAMS luminosities corresponding to the lower mass uncertainty bound is a pessimistic assumption, which overestimates the increase in the star's luminosity since the ZAMS and accounts for uncertainties.
 Given 100\,Myr H/He atmosphere-loss timescales \citep{Owen2017}, it is unlikely that these desert-dwelling planets are typical sub-Neptune-mass planets with H/He envelopes, unless they migrated to their current orbital separations \citep{dong18} and/or have higher-molecular weight atmospheres \citep{Lopez2017,Gaidos2020}.
 It is also possible that these planets are the bare cores of 2--3$\times$ more massive planets \citep{Armstrong2020}.
 While photoevaporation is not expected to strip enough atmospheric mass off of these massive cores, tidal disruption \citep{Vick2019} or giant planet collisions \citep{Mordasini2018} can produce the required mass loss.
 Alternatively, these bare cores may form in-situ by opening up a gas-less gap in the protoplanetary disk and avoiding runaway accretion \citep{Lee2019}.
 Ultimately, these desert-dwellers represent interesting tests of planet formation and evolution theories, and warrant additional scrutiny.